cnix273/employee-directory/README.md

 ## Description

 The application serves as an employee directory.
+The employee table is populated using an API call to randomuser.me.
+The user can then perform the following actions:
+* Search employees by first or last name by typing in the search box
+* Sort the list alphabtically by name by clicking the sort button
+* sort the list reverse alphabtically by clicking the sort button again

 The applicaiton is built using React, Node, Express, JSX, CSS, and Javascript.

-The user can perform the following actions:
-* Search employees by first or last name
-* Sort the list by name

 ## Installation

-1. Clone the repository from github to your local server.
+1. Clone the repository from github to your local server: "git clone https://github.com/cnix273/employee-directory.git"
-2. Type npm start to run the application.
+3. Install the application dependencies: "npm install"
+2. Run the application: "npm start"

 ## Usage